hjdskfh/Santiago/README.md

 ## Troubleshooting
 - If you see warnings about missing files or folders, check that your simulation runs completed successfully and that the output structure matches expectations.
-- For large batch runs, ensure you have sufficient disk space in `runs/` and `analysis/`.
+- For large batch runs without the flag `--density-averaging` in `terminal.sh` activated, ensure you have sufficient disk space in `runs/` and `analysis/`.

 ## Contact
 Feel free to ask any questions you have by writing me an email under `leavictoria.bauer@gmail.com`.